grexrr/Autonomous-Vehicle-Remake/README.md

 # Autonomous Vehicle

-This project is a learning project for an autonomous driving path planning system based on the **Hybrid A* Algorithm**.
-The original project was inspired by FredBill1's open-source implementation: https://github.com/FredBill1/AutonomousDrivingDemo.git
+This project is a learning project for an autonomous driving path planning system based on the **Hybrid A* Algorithm** and **MPC** local planning.
+Huge credit to FredBill1.
+The original implementation: https://github.com/FredBill1/AutonomousDrivingDemo.git

 **Learning Background:**
 - Initially participated as a group project, mainly responsible for the global planner part